weinpau/tdvrp/README.md

 #### Implemented Schedulers ####

-- [Straight Scheduler](tdvrp-scheduler.straight/) - the resulting schedule is directly and is determined without optimizing the traveling time
+- [Straight Scheduler](tdvrp-scheduler.straight/) - the resulting schedule is directly and is determined without optimizing the travel time

 #### Server ####